aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ### Serverless analytics pipeline on AWS

 Serverless applications don’t require you to provision, scale, or manage any servers.
 You can build them for nearly any type of application or backend service, and everything required to run and scale your application with high availability is handled for you.
 A lot of companies are making the move towards serverless, even for their analytics workloads.
-AWS has an expansive ecosystem of services that can be used to build out a robust anlaytics pipeline for your game so that you can discover useful insights on player and game data.
+AWS has an expansive ecosystem of services that can be used to build out a robust analytics pipeline for your game so that you can discover useful insights on player and game data.
 Serverless is a great option for a lot of games companies because many of them do not have dedicated resources or a data analytics expert on hand to configure infrastructure and manage a data analytics pipeline.

 ##### Batch and near real-time analytics